 HZB plans to combat the decline of insect populations and to make a positive contribution towards biodiversity by transforming Adlershof and Wannsee into natural, ecological campuses.
-Since 2019, for example, around 15 sheep and goats have been grazing the large meadow spaces in Wannsee, greatly reducing the need for mowing.
+Since 2019, for example, sheep and goats have been grazing the large meadow spaces in Wannsee, greatly reducing the need for mowing.
 Leaf vacs are forbidden as a rule, and leaf blowers are only allowed on asphalt and concrete areas.
 HZB has commissioned a study for the nature-compatible redesign of its Adlershof campus.
-This has already resulted in the first actions in 2020.
 The employees were included in the voting process for the individual measures.

 Charging stations for electric vehicles